debezium/debezium-examples/camel-kafka-connect/README.md

 * CoAP server that prints received requests into the console
 * Kafka Connect deployment consisting of
   * Apache ZooKeeper
-  * Apache kafka broker
+  * Apache Kafka broker
-  * Kafka Connect instance with Debezium and Camel connectors
+  * Kafka Connect instance with the Debezium and Camel connectors

 ![Topology Overview](docker-compose.png)